edemaine/edemaine/README.md

 ### Projects

-I lead (🌟) and/or contribute to (👯) the following open-source projects and documents:
+I lead (🌟) and/or contribute to (👯) the following open-source projects and documents, some of which are forks (🍴):

 * [Cosuite](https://github.com/edemaine/cosuite) for better meetings and teaching
   * 🌟[Comingle](https://github.com/edemaine/comingle) provides multiroom meetings with persistent apps/state within rooms